-In case of companies established without legal predecessor the above limits must be observed based on estimates and based on the results of the first business year or on the annualized results of the first business year.
+In the case of companies established without legal predecessor, the above limits must be observed based on estimates and based on the results of the first business year or on the annualized results of the first business year.

-However, exemption based on the above value limits does not apply to the companies the audit of which is prescribed by law (for example: credit institutions),savings banks, consolidated enterprises, Hungarian branch offices of enterprises having their seat abroad and companies which have diverged from the provisions of the Accounting Act using the option provided in the Accounting Act in order to ascertain the provision of a true and fair view of their operation.
+However, an exemption based on the above value limits does not apply to the companies the audit of which is prescribed by law savings banks, consolidated enterprises, Hungarian branch offices of enterprises having their seat abroad and companies which have diverged from the provisions of the Accounting Act using the option provided in the Accounting Act in order to ascertain the provision of a true and fair view of their operation.

 The auditing activity has to be carried out in line with Hungarian legal regulations and in accordance with the Hungarian National Auditing Standards effective since 1 January 2012 , approved and issued by the Hungarian Chamber of Auditors in harmony with International Standards on Auditing (ISA).